Arshya80k/mydata-analysis-project/README.md

 # Breast Cancer Gene Data Analysis

-This is my first mini solo project to exercises my newly learned skills technical skills in data analysis.
+This is my first mini solo project to exercises my newly learned technical skills in data analysis.

 ## Key Biological Questions
 1. How do expression levels of BRCA1, TP53, ERBB2, and EGFR shift as a tumour progresses from Stage 0 to Stage IV?